gunjandatta/gunjandatta.github.io/examples/solutions.md

 **_[List WebPart](https://github.com/gunjandatta/sp-listwebpart/wiki)_**

-This solution will demonstrate how to create a configurable webpart in SharePoint 2013.
+This solution will demonstrate how to create a configurable webpart in SharePoint 2013 or Online (Classic) pages.

 **_[SharePoint 2013](https://github.com/gunjandatta/sp-listwebpart/wiki)_**